Teams Live Event

 - Select Schedule

-- Select the Get attendee link to copy the unique code.
-Include this code in whatever correspondence you issue inviting attendees (e.g. email or Canvas.).
+- The attendee link is a unique code that can be copied from here and shared via whatever correspondence you issue inviting attendees (e.g. email or Canvas.).